 • search\identifiers: A limit on which identifier namespaces are to be searched (list of strings)

-This providers asks Cloudmade to geocode results.
-It has one optional option:
+This provider asks Cloudmade to geocode results.
+You have to retrieve an API key from Cloudmade to use this provider.
+It has three optional parameters: